nengoxx/ai-stuff/realtime_conversation/README.md

 I do not recommend using the interrupt functionality, since the mic doesn't close when the character is responding, and that would trigger it.

+## Remote Use

+To use remotely, I set up a Tailscale VPN + Fennec(firefox fork) on adnroid, with the flag 'media.devices.insecure.enabled' set to True.
+Obviously, setting up SSL with a reverse proxy would be the better option.

 ## Web Search

 To add web search functionality, follow the steps to install Searxng on docker: